 Please do not harm these little creatures.
 They don’t harm us until we do.

-It is believed that worshipping the snakes on the NaagPanchami help us in many ways.
-If anyone has any defects in their kundalis regarding Rahu and Ketu worshipping naags on this day would help him to escape the Rahu and Ketu Dosh.
+It is believed that worshipping the snakes on the NaagPanchami helps us in many ways.
+If anyone has any defects in their Kundalis regarding Rahu and Ketu worshipping Naags on this day would help him to escape the Rahu and Ketu Dosh.

 If anyone has Kaal Sharpa Dosh then worshipping on this day would be very helpful.

 Whatever the reason or the story behind Nagpanchami.
 It is our tradition and we have to maintain this beautiful tradition.
 Also, they are the beautiful and peace-loving creatures.

 They have to be preserved.
 This puja helps in securing these creatures from becoming yet another endangered species.
 So it can be another reason for the NaagPanchami.
 It has prevented the people from harming these creatures.

 On this day, Nepali generally post pictures of Nags over the entryways of their homes to keep off malevolence spirits.
 They venerate the bother by offering an image of the drain (the white shading fluid from the glue of rice).
 Individuals keep drain for snakes close to snake holes.

 People influence cotton to the wreath, utilize dairy animals fertilizer and rice flour’s serpent’s from and adore it with cow’s drain, magma, grain, sesame, nuts, and with some different religious things.